schombert/Fif/docs/safety_semantics.md

 In addition to lifetime constraints there is a second category of constraints that we refer to in this document as borrows.
 There are three kinds of borrow.
 First, there is the shared borrow.
 A shared borrow of y by x is written `x⊣y`.
 A mutable borrow of y by x is written `x⩤y`.
 Finally, a transitive borrow relation is written `x⫤y`.
 The borrow is said to be active if it is within the lifetime of the item on the left side of the expression, for generic values, or if the name on the left side remains accessible for 𝓁ptr and 𝒹ptr variables.
 The item on the left side of the relationship is called the source of the borrow while the object on the right side is called the target of the borrow.

+Intuitively, the meaning of these relation is that `x⊣y` indicates x being able to access y, but within the limits of a shared view. `x⩤y` indicates x being able to access y mutably.

 ### Syntactic properties

 All of the borrow constraints are transitive within their own class.
 In detail, Whenever a constraint of the form `x⊣y` is added to the analysis, additional constraints of the form `x⊣z` should also be added for each existing constraint of the form `y⊣z` and additional constraints of the form `z⊣y` should also be added for each existing constraint of the form `z⊣x`, and the same goes for ⩤ and ⫤.
 These constraints are also monotonic, meaning that once a borrow constraint has been added to the analysis, it is never removed.
 (But remember that a pointer is only suppressed when the values on the left hand side of a borrow constraint are alive.)